glurp/netvector/README.md

 Presentation
 ============

 Sometime, a distant host has  little envirronenent
 * with TCP/IP
 * without any Xorg, graphics display, graphics librairies

-For this cases, diplaying some graphics (text/vector/raster) on dstant host is not easy.
+For this cases, diplaying some graphics (text/vector/raster) from distant host is not easy.
 This tool offer a basic solution:
 * a client, connect to host (ssh or tcp)
 * if ssh, it run a distant programme (shellscript or others)
 * this programme print on STDOUT some lines of text which are vector graphics order
-* client show the graph one the (gtk) display.
+* client show the resulting graph one the (gtk) display.